inputforge/agentforge/docs/workflow.md

 ### Creating a ticket

-Click **+ NEW TICKET** and write a description.
+Click **+ TICKET** in the header and write a description.
 Be specific — the description is passed directly to the agent as its task prompt.
 The first line (up to 72 characters) becomes the ticket title.
+Check **Start now** to create and immediately move the ticket to **In Progress** in one step.

 ### Moving a ticket